udaya2899/go-signature-server/README.md

 It generates two files `public_key.pem` and `private_key.pem` in `pem/` directory

+If you have your own pre-generated `ed25519` public and private key-pair, they have to be put inside the `pem/` directory with names `public_key.pem`  and `private_key.pem` respectively.
+If you choose to name it otherwise or put it in a different filepath (inside the project dir), please change the `private_key_path` and `public_key_path` values on `config.json` to the desired value

 ### Tools used

 The following tools are used here:
 1. REST API Framework - [`gin-gonic/gin`](https://github.com/gin-gonic/gin)
    * High-performance - gin-gonic is a wrapper around `httprouter` and is one of the fastest frameworks